Frequently Asked Questions- Application Process

 - That is correct!
 We will accept your self-reported high school GPA and ACT/SAT scores on your application to make an initial admission decision.

-Do I still need to request my ACT/SAT scores be sent to Doane College?
+Do I still need to request my ACT/SAT scores be sent to Doane University?

 - Yes!
-Make sure to mark Doane College as an institution to receive your scores.
+Make sure to mark Doane University as an institution to receive your scores.
 (Doane ACT code: 2448; SAT code: 6165)

 Why do you allow students to self-report their academic information?